nuxeo/doc.nuxeo.com-platform-spaces/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 --}}
 ![](nx_asset://8b19591e-f3a8-43fb-9fa6-04c3116200e2 ?w=350,border=true)

-Choose to work with the high resolution (HQ) or low resolution (LQ) rendition of the file by double clicking the entry in the Nuxeo column in the panel (you might need to expose the column in the “Panel Options” seen in the panel fly out).
+Choose to work with the high resolution (HQ) or low resolution (LQ) rendition of the file by double clicking the entry in the Nuxeo column in the panel (you might need to expose the column in the “Panel Options” seen in the links panel fly out).
 Be notified when updates have been made to the placed repository items, so that you can update the items in the InDesign document (note - you also see this on the placed image within the document)
 Select a link and choose to “Reveal in Nuxeo” which will open the file in your Nuxeo web instance to see more information about the file.